core-wg/echo-request-tag/point-to-point.md

 paragraph is about server behavior (examplifying how "equal request tags" doesn't necessarily mean "same operation").

-@@@ is there any place where this can be picked up later in the applications section?

 > Section 3.5.1
 >
 >       If any future security mechanisms allow a block-wise transfer to